 Even the finest winches occasionally run across technological difficulties.
 Fortunately, with proper guidance it’s possible to repair a winch that isn’t working properly.
 Let’s check out the following solutions:

-With the help of a voltage tester, check all the wires connecting the control box to the battery and the winch.
-If any of the wire is faulty then replacing it should solve this problem.
+With the help of a voltage tester, check all the lines connecting the control box to the battery and the winch.
+If any of it is faulty then replacing it should solve this problem.

 Motors usually don’t go bad entirely.
-Often it’s dirt particles that cause these issues of the motor getting stuck.
-However, you can check if the motor is functional by Jumper cable test.
+Often it’s dirt particles that cause these issues of the brushes getting stuck.
+However, you can check if the drive machinery is functional by Jumper cable test.
 Follow these procedures to perform the test:

-- Disconnect the battery’s positive connection.
+• Disconnect the battery’s positive connection (pos).
 The connection to the ground should stay.

 Check out the following video in order to understand better: